xnkhi/oneshot_linux/README.md

 ## Install git

 To download this program, you'll need to install a program called git.
-Install git using your distribution's native package manager.
+Install git using your distrobution's native package manager.

 ###### Debian, Ubuntu, Mint, and derivatives
 `sudo apt install git`